The fourth of five 2018-dated U.S. quarters commemorates Cumberland Island National Seashore in Georgia.

 - Rhode Island’s Block Island National Wildlife Refuge.

 The America the Beautiful Quarter series itself debuted in 2010 and features five strikes released annually.
 Each quarter features a unique reverse design emblematic of a site of national interest.
 One site was chosen from each state, the District of Columbia and the five US territories.

 Cumberland Island National Seashore of Georgia consists of over 36 thousand acres and was initially established by an Act of Congress on October 23, 1972.
 It is located on the southeastern corner of Georgia along the coast of the Atlantic Ocean.

-Cumberland Island is the largest of Georgia’s Golden Isles with the national seashore including such varied features as beaches, dunes, marshes and even freshwater lakes.
-Visitors to the seashore can even take in historic ruins such as the Dungeness which can trace its history back to pre-Revolutionary War times but is probably better known for members of the Carnegie family who built here.
+Cumberland Island is the largest of Georgia’s Golden Isles with the national seashore having beaches, dunes, marshes and even freshwater lakes.
+Visitors to the seashore can take in historic ruins such as the Dungeness, which can trace its history back to pre-Revolutionary War times, but is probably better known for members of the Carnegie family who built there.